LEGAL HOW TO GUIDE

 Depending on the type of job the freelancer is doing, you may need to consider whether you should insist that they have insurance to rectify things should a disaster occur.

-You can achieve this by using a good legal template – ideal for someone on a fixed budget.
+You can achieve this by using our outsourcing agreement template – ideal for someone on a fixed budget.
 You know you’re using an expertly written document and all you need to add in are a few confirmations/insertions by following the accompanying instructions and you’re good to go.

-It’s a legally fluid landscape with new cases appearing before the courts frequently, don’t get caught out, chat to us about how we can help, call on 0161 726 5037 or email firstname.lastname@example.org
+It’s a legally fluid landscape with new cases appearing before the courts frequently, don’t get caught out, email us at firstname.lastname@example.org